Friday, August 10, 2007

 Each of the tableaux has its own character and feel and stands on its own comedically.
 However, they are all linked by tiny details that, for the most part, are really simple and effective.
 That being said, the scenes are also very consistent comedically and feel like they really belong together.

 Hats down for the director for creating a totally appropriate atmosphere and successfully giving the play a real sense of cohesion.
+The actors smoothly transition from one role to the other and it's never hard to follow.

 Some of the scenes are weaker than others (namely the horse track scene and the opening scene), other are simply hilarious (the last scene, the gay coming out scene, and the movie executive) .